 Benefits of using LinkedIn Lead Generation for B2B companies

-If you’re running a B2B company, you’re more likely to discover your next lead on LinkedIn than on any other platform, with or without paid strategies.
+If working with these audiences, you’re more likely to discover your next lead on LinkedIn than on any other platform, with or without paid strategies.

 Are there any downsides to using Lead Gen Forms?

-Even though LinkedIn is considered an excellent platform for B2B lead generation, using Lead Gen Forms may pose a few common challenges, such as:
+Even though LinkedIn is considered an excellent platform for B2B lead generation, using Lead Gen Forms may pose a few common challenges.
+Here’s what to watch out for:

 Leads who forget that they filled out the form

-LinkedIn Lead Gen Forms remove a lot of friction from the lead generation process.
+LinkedIn Lead Gen Forms removes much friction from the lead generation process.
 So much so that many leads may fill out a quick form and forget that they’ve done so entirely.
 There are a few ways to solve this problem:

 - Use single-line input questions: Doing this will essentially force the prospect to stop and think about the questions that they’re answering.